LONDON’S BEST FARMS AND ZOOS FOR CHILDREN

-Did you know that London is home to almost 20 city farms and zoos?
+Did you know that there are over 20 London city farms and zoos?

-Children will love that they don't have to travel too far, none of our picks are eye-wateringly expensive and more importantly, they have all been tried, tested and rated child-friendly.
+Children will love that they don't have to travel too far, none of our city farms in London picks are eye-wateringly expensive and more importantly, they have all been tried, tested and rated child-friendly.

 Freightliners City Farm brings a little bit of the countryside to inner city Islington.
 With picturesque gardens and a great cafe, their focus is on education, therapeutic activity, community participation and outdoor recreation.